Tips | Engineering

 Becoming a Professional Engineer

-To use the title Professional Engineer (PEng) and work as a professional engineer in Canada, you are required by law to be licensed by a provincial association, such as the Association of Professional Engineers of Ontario (PEO).
+To use the title Professional Engineer (PEng) and work as a professional engineer in Canada, you are required by law to be licensed by a provincial association, such as the Professional Engineers of Ontario (PEO).
 Registration as PEng reflects the highest standard of proficiency in the field and is in place to assure that quality and safety standards are met to protect the general public.

 Graduates of engineering programs and other science and technology programs may do engineering-related work such as drawings, research, prototypes, and testing but their work must be supervised by a PEng who assumes ultimate responsibility for the work.
 Although with the right skills and knowledge base, many work in engineering-related positions, only those with the title of PEng are able to offer engineer services with public safety implications.
 Working in industry, those with a PEng are more likely to advance in their careers to supervisory and higher project leadership levels.